AEMT-CC

+The Commissioner of Health rejected a proposal to sunset the CC program in 2027 during the September 2025 meeting of the State Emergency Medical Advisory Committee (SEMAC).
+As of this time, no official guidance has been released regarding the decision.

 Training

 Like all ALS providers, the fundamental prerequisite is current EMT-Basic certification.
 Most instructors require at least one year of active experience at the EMT-Basic level.
 On average, students receive approximately 300-400 total hours of instruction.
 This instruction is broken up into 175-225 classroom and practical laboratory hours, 50-75 clinical hours and 75-100 field internship hours.
 At the end of the class, students must pass the state's practical skills and written exam to obtain certification.
 However, program requirements to obtain AEMT-CC certification vary by the institution teaching the class.
 While some require a set number of patient contacts rather than a set number of hours, others require tracking of individual performed skills (i.e., x number of IV sticks, x number of medication administrations), along with the tracking of patient populations (i.e., x number of pediatric patients treated, x number of adult patients, x number of geriatric patients), and call types (i.e., x number of OB/GYN patients, x number of Behavioral/Psychiatric, etc.), significantly increasing the number of clinical and field hours needed to meet the requirements to be admitted to take the state exams at the end of the class.

 However, an EMT-CC's education never truly ends as continued medical education is required to maintain certification.
 Most agencies have a CME (Continuing Medical Education) programs where required core subjects are taught on an ongoing, usually once-a-month, basis to keep providers current.
 Other ways of earning required CME credits for maintaining certification include state EMS conferences, such as Vital Signs, where classes are given over the duration of a weekend.